Display shows PSo or PSO, and the spa will not start the heater cycle.

 Safety first: Turn off power at the GFCI breaker.

-PSo/PSO means the pressure switch is not closing when the pump is running, so the control system will not allow the heater to energize.
+PSo/PSO means that the pressure switch is not closing when the pump is running, so the control system will not allow the heater to energize.

 - Bleed air: Loosen pump and heater unions to release trapped air until water flows, then retighten.

 - Check pump performance: Restore power and run the pump.
 Confirm strong flow at the jets and heater return.
-Weak flow suggests a failing pump or blocked impeller.
+Weak flow suggests a failing pump or a blocked impeller.

 - Inspect and test pressure switch: With power off, remove the pressure switch wires and test continuity while manually running the pump (if possible) or by applying gentle air pressure.
 Replace the switch if it does not close reliably.